CenturyLinkCloud/PublicKB/AppFog/setup-custom-domain-for-appfog-app.md

 myapp.useast.appfog.ctl.io
 ```

 The default domain in the AppFog US East region is `useast.appfog.ctl.io` and the US West region is `hello-node.uswest.appfog.ctl.io.`.
 The application's name is typically used for the route, or sub-domain, in the URL.
 Setting up a custom domain for your application involves creating a custom domain and route.
-The following sections will step you through this process.
+The following sections will take you through this process.

 ### Pre-requisites

 In order to setup a custom domain for applications on AppFog you must be logged in from the command line.
-If you are not familiar with accessing AppFog from the command line follow the instructions in the instructions in [Login to AppFog using the Cloud Foundry CLI](login-using-cf-cli.md) article before moving onto the following sections.
+If you are not familiar with accessing AppFog from the command line follow the instructions in the [Login to AppFog using the Cloud Foundry CLI](login-using-cf-cli.md) article before moving onto the following sections.

 ### Setup Custom Domain